 The wide presence of political Islamists, especially members of the Muslim Brotherhood, all over media and decision-making bureaus in the United States, has become a disturbing issue.
 During his electoral campaign, four years ago, President Trump vowed to designate the Muslim Brotherhood as an international terrorist organization.
-This promise was highly applauded not only by American voters, but also by major Arab states that suffered hell on the hands of the Muslim Brotherhood.
+This promise was highly applauded not only by American voters but also by major Arab states that suffered hell at the hands of the Muslim Brotherhood.

 Here we are, four years later, approaching the end of Trump’s first term, while the Muslim Brotherhood has not been designated as a terrorist organization, yet.
-Rather, the radical Islamist group and its figures are gaining more power over decision-makers, being elected as lawmakers, leading American public opinion through media, bullying American jewish students at university campuses with a ridiculous BDS campaign, and leading women marches against Trump, nation-wide.
+Rather, the radical Islamist group and its figures are gaining more power over decision-makers, being elected as lawmakers, leading American public opinion through media, bullying American Jewish students at university campuses with a ridiculous BDS campaign, and leading women marches against Trump, nationwide.

-One can hardly blame the Trump administration for not fulfilling the promise of controlling the evil spelled by political Islamists on the world through the power of State Department's designation.
+One can hardly blame the Trump administration for not fulfilling the promise of controlling the evil spelled by political Islamists on the world through the power of the State Department's designation.
 Sadly, the main guilty party, in this messy situation, is the liberal democrats, who are unconditionally and widely opening their reputable media institutions, civil society organizations, think tanks, and even government and congress offices to the Muslim Brotherhood.

 That, perhaps, explains why the American leftists are opening their large and prestigious media stations for members of the Muslim Brotherhood to falsely represent themselves as Egyptian or Arab political opposition groups, and thus speaking against, not only Arab leaders that the leftists dislike because they are friends with President Trump, but also against the Trump administration, too!

-This illogical behavior by liberal democrats, coupled with generous donations from Qatar to their media outlets and think tanks, created a deep system of polarization in Washington, DC, over years.
+This illogical behavior by liberal democrats, coupled with generous donations from Qatar to their media outlets and think tanks, created a deep system of polarization in Washington, DC, over the years.
 That disturbing state deeply threatens the well-being of the exemplary American domestic political system and the effectiveness of American foreign policy.

 Nevertheless, the biggest harm the democrats, mostly blinded by hate towards Trump, are causing to their country and the entire world is their insistence to stand in the way of Trump’s administration’s attempts to designate the Muslim Brotherhood as an international terrorist organization.
 Every time a step is taken by the administration in that direction, the democrats rise against Trump accusing him of being “Islam-phobic” or “recklessly destroying” US affairs with other countries, like Qatar and Turkey.

-As the end of Trump’s first term is approaching, amidst an endless congressional debate on impeachment, followed by brutal battle over the presidential elections in 2020, it has become unclear whether the Trump administration is willing or is still capable of taking a stride towards fulfilling the electoral promise of designating the Muslim Brotherhood as an international terrorist organization.
+As the end of Trump’s first term is approaching, amidst an endless congressional debate on impeachment, followed by the brutal battle over the presidential elections in 2020, it has become unclear whether the Trump administration is willing or is still capable of taking a stride towards fulfilling the electoral promise of designating the Muslim Brotherhood as an international terrorist organization.
 One can only hope this may happen, although “hope is the privilege of the weak!”